FlavioBernaski/FLavioBernaski/README.md

 <h1 align="center">Hello 👋, I'm Flávio</h1>

-- 👨‍🎓 Gratuated in Integrated IT Technician at the Federal Technological University of Paraná
+- 🎓 Gratuated in Integrated IT Technician at the Federal Technological University of Paraná

-- 📙 Studying Computer Science at the Federal Technological University of Paran
+- 📙 Studying Computer Science at the Federal Technological University of Paraná

 - 🌱 I’m currently learning **about some JavaScript frameworks and Python as back-end**